Core Concepts

 pipeline type

-This pipeline gets stuck because we have not told DataOps where to run this job.
+This pipeline gets stuck because we have not told DataOps where to run the job.

-- Expand Shared Runners and click Enable Shared Runners
+- Expand Shared Runners and toggle on Enable shared runners for this project

 Jobs are deployed to runners using a runner tag.
 Since we are using the shared runner, the tag to use is dataops-101-shared-runner.
-We can rerun the pipeline once we wired up the job to the runner.
+We can rerun the pipeline once we connect the job to the runner.

-- Navigate Repository > Files; open the file, and then edit in the Web IDE
+- Navigate to Repository > Files; open the file and edit it in the Web IDE

 - Add the tag